NeiraIbrahimovic/PIC16A-Project-IrisClassification/README.md

     We were not able to find a way to distinguish the species from one another from this scatter plot, as there was a lot of overlap between the species.

     We then looked at graphs showing the petal length, petal width, sepal length, and sepal width, plotted by species.
+After that, we looked at histograms.

     In order to estimate the bounds for the decision tree, two summary plots were made: one on sepal dimensions and the other on petal dimensions.